 These neighbor data points are denoted by $\{\psi_{k,m}| m=1,\cdots, N_{b}\}$.
 The selected data point was then fed into the model together with the generated neighbors, as shown in Fig.~\ref{fig:cnn} as a mini-batch.

-The neighbor data points were generated and passed with the data point together into the model to ensure that the model learns a locally smooth SoftMax score surface around the selected data point in the input data space.
-In other words, for the selected data point $\psi_k$ and a single neighbor data point $\psi_{k,m}$, which was generated by adding small noise to $\psi_k$, the model would ideally output similar predictions, denoted by $f_\theta(\psi_{k})$ and $f_\theta(\psi_{k,m})$, respectively.
-This requirement was enforced by smoothening the slope of the SoftMax score surface between the data point $\psi_k$ and each of its neighbor points $\psi_{k,m}$.
-This is our regularization term, $Loss_{reg}$, and is defined as:
+For the selected data point $\psi_k$ and a single neighbor data point $\psi_{k,m}$, which was generated by adding small noise to $\psi_k$, the model with a smooth SoftMax score surface would ideally output similar predictions, denoted by $f_\theta(\psi_{k})$ and $f_\theta(\psi_{k,m})$, respectively.
+This requirement was enforced by smoothing the slope of the SoftMax score surface between the data point $\psi_k$ and each of its neighbor points $\psi_{k,m}$.
+This is our naive regularization term, $Loss_{reg}$, and is defined as: